allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 > 450 keys of solid non-mx-browness and 433% the size of a normal full size, what more could you ask for?
 > - ren ♡

-[A worry junior engineers and new hires frequently have is that they ask too many questions.](https://threadreaderapp.com/thread/1220556930675904516.html): A good way to as questions as a junior developer, along with how to encourage it.
+[A worry junior engineers and new hires frequently have is that they ask too many questions.](https://threadreaderapp.com/thread/1220556930675904516.html): A good way to ask questions as a junior developer, along with how to encourage it.

-[An easy way to bypass the Windows 95 login.](https://www.reddit.com/r/hacking/comments/17kp3h/an_easy_way_to_bypass_the_windows_95_login/): Along with other interesting log-in bypasses for older Windows versions.

 [Ask HN: Anyone know any funny programming jokes?](https://news.ycombinator.com/item?id=25850739): A thread of some great programming jokes.